keboola/n8n-nodes-keboola/README.md

 1. Ensure `main` is up to date.
 2. Bump the version in `package.json` according to [semver](https://semver.org).
 3. Commit and push.
-4. Create a GitHub Release with the new version tag (e.g., `v1.0.0`).
+4. Create a GitHub Release with the new version tag (e.g., `v0.2.0`).

-The CI workflow will build, test, and publish automatically.
+The CI workflow will build and test the package.
+The publishing is currently done manually as the policies related to company wide npm token policies has been changed.

 ## Version History